 - Laws are not by definition just; and there is a long and storied history in the United States of defying unjust laws: from the Underground Railroad to the sit-ins.
 Our conviction is that these anti-education bills are unjust laws.

 The presidents of the American Federation of Teachers and the National Education Association have committed to defend teachers in the face of these attacks.
-The NEA offers this Know Your Rights guide.
+The NEA offers Know Your Rights guidance and resources.
 The Zinn Education Project team is working with the teacher unions and other educational justice partners to support teachers who signed the pledge and are under attack.

 Pledge at an Historic Site